Martin Lefebvre

-Martin Lefebvre (born June 23, 1992) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for Kunlun Red Star in the Kontinental Hockey League (KHL).
+Martin Lefebvre (born June 23, 1992) is a Canadian professional ice hockey defenceman who plays for HK Poprad in the Slovak Extraliga.
 Lefebvre has previously played for Porin Ässät of the SM-liiga, Krefield Pinguine of the DEL, Aalborg Pirates of the Metal Ligaen and Stavanger Oilers of the Fjordkraftligaen.
 His achievements in said teams include Danish Championship, Danish Cup Championship, Danish League All-Star Team selection, two Norwegian Championships and Fjordjraftligaen Player of the Year award.

 Playing career

 Junior

 During the 2007–08 season Martin Lefebvre played for Crabtree Draveurs in the QMAAA as a 15 year old.
 Lefebvre put up 5 goals and 13 assists in 44 games.
 Lefebvre played 3 playoff games with 2 points.

 The next season Lefebvre continued to represent the Collège Esther-Blondin Draveurs in the QMAA.
 Lefebvre put up 30 points in 34 games.
 Lefebvre played 15 playoff games with 11 points and won the QMAA Top Defenceman award.
 He moved to he Quebec Remparts of the QMJHL before the season ended and played 7 games without any points.
 Lefebvre got to represent the Canada Québec team at the 2009 WHC-17 for 5 games where he scored 6 points.

 In the 2013–14 season Lefebvre moved to the Gwinnett Gladiators of the ECHL but he only got to play 14 games before moving to play for UQTR Patriotes in the CIS men's ice hockey league.
 Lefebvre played 7 games with 8 points.

 In the 2016–17 season Lefebvre played for the UQTR Patriotes in the U Sports men's ice hockey league for 22 games putting up 25 points.
 Lefebvre moved to play for the Cincinnati Cyclones of the ECHL in the middle of the season.
 Lefebvre played 11 games and put up 7 points.
 Lefebvre represented Canada at the 2017 Winter Universidade for 6 games where he scored 8 points.